-Check out CMC Markets FAQ Stockbroking Application and accounts User guide for the detailed list of alternatives.
+Check out CMC Markets FAQ Stockbroking Application and accounts User guide for a detailed list of alternatives.

-Stand-by for an update here as I get an account and review how to actusally log in and buy shares using CMC markets.
+Stand-by for an update here as I get an account and review how to actually log in and buy shares using CMC markets.

 Do you use CMC Markets?
 Let me know your experience with them in the comments below!

 Be sure to check out the following reviews on brokers and other trading platforms that offer online trading to buy Australian and international shares.
 As always, make sure you are fully educated before making a choice on any particular one.

 Big 4 banks